keen/dashboards/README.md

 * [Examples](http://keenlabs.github.io/dashboards/) for specific domains, data models and popular integrations
 * [Layouts](http://keenlabs.github.io/dashboards/layouts) for pre-baked responsive dashboard views

+## How to use these dashboards (non-developers)

+Simply want to use one of these layouts?
+Here are a simple set of instructionals for downloading and getting started with making your own Keen dashboard!

+1. Download the source.
+In the sidebar, is a Download Zip link.
+Click it to grab a copy of the repository.

+2. Choose which layout you want to start with.
+Navigate to [layouts](http://keenlabs.github.io/dashboards/layouts/) and select which template might best suit your needs.
+Once you have selected a template, navigate to your downloaded zip, unzip it using an decompression tool like [7-zip](http://7-zip.en.softonic.com/) and navigate to the folder/layouts/(name of your chosen template).

+3. Start editing!
+In the destination folder will exist an .html file in which you can edit with your favorite text editor.
+There are three things you need to do to edit your dashboard:
+  1. Setup: If you're a registered Keen.io user, navigate to [your keen project](http://keen.io/home) or if you don't have a user at first, you can simply use some demo data that we've prepared for you.
+You can access those by going to the repository and navigating to demo-data.
+There, you will see some javascript files with some code in them.
+We will simply paste those in the .html file.
+  2. Some copypasta.
+When you navigate to the bottom of the .html file, you can see that there are a bunch of script tags.
+Just before the end of the body tag, we're going to add in the code from sample.html.
+Simply copy and paste the code just before you see ```</body>```
+  3. Once you've done that we need to hook up the specific items within the template to the code that we've just pasted in to our file.

 ## How to Contribute